 Biddy Connor has composed, arranged and performed for a diverse range of projects including film, television, theatre, large-scale community events and installations.

 She plays viola, musical saw, piano and sings.
+In 2017 she was a finalist in the Melbourne Music Prize Outstanding Musicians Award.

 She has a Bachelor of Music Performance (Vocalist: Improvisation Stream Victorian College of the Arts, 1995) and a Masters of Screen Composition (AFTRS 2005).
-She is currently taking part in the Solo Residency course at Victoria University.

 Some career highlights include: